Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 struct {
     opaque key<VRF.Nh>;
     uint32 counter;
+    uint64 position;
 } PrefixLeaf;
 ~~~

 where `key` is the full search key, `counter` is the counter of times that the
-key has been updated (starting at 0 for a key that was just created), and
+key has been updated (starting at 0 for a key that was just created), `position`
+is the position in the log of the first occurence of this key, and `VRF.Nh` is
-`VRF.Nh` is the output size of the ciphersuite VRF in bytes.
+the output size of the ciphersuite VRF in bytes.

 The parent nodes of a prefix tree are serialized as: